tum-ei-eda/M2-ISA-R/README.md

 - To generate ETISS Architecture: `python -m m2isar.backends.etiss.writer -s path/to/input`

 Notes:
-- `path/to/input` stays the same for both calls if the same model is compiled, and should point to the top-level CoreDSL file
+- `path/to/input` stays the same for both calls if the same model is compiled and should point to the top-level CoreDSL file
 - The intermediate and output files are put into `path/to/input/gen_model` and `path/to/input/gen_output`, respectively

 ### Parser: